PUBLIC NOTICES

 PDF-PUBLIC NOTICE 2/17/2026

-“The Texas Yorimea Band of Yaqui Indians is state‑recognized by the Texas Senate (SR 989, adopted May 27, 2015) and commemorated by a 2016 Certificate of Congressional Recognition; state and federal program and consultation records treat the Tribe as a state‑recognized tribal government.”
+“The Texas Yorimea Band of Yaqui Indians" is state‑recognized by the Texas Senate (SR 989, adopted May 27, 2015) and commemorated by a 2016 Certificate of Congressional Recognition; state and federal program and consultation records treat the Tribe as a state‑recognized tribal government.

-Under federal acknowledgment regulations, 25 C.F.R. § 83.11 identifies identification by State governments, identification by Federal officials, and participation in government‑to‑government consultation as probative categories of evidence of tribal status.
 The combination of SR 989 (2015), the 2016 Congressional Certificate, Texas’s VAWA STOP implementation plan, and DOJ/OVC and BIA consultation records fits squarely within those categories and is relied upon in any federal acknowledgment process.

 Under federal definitions in 25 U.S.C.
 4103 and related provisions, a ‘state recognized tribe’ includes any tribe recognized as such by a state; the Texas Band of Yaqui Indians asserts that SR 989 and subsequent practice satisfy this, and federal consultation records describe the Tribe as ‘state‑recognized’.

-Academic Sources and URLs
+Academic Sources and URLS

 Inquiries